ecoseller/ecoseller/docs/_docs/programming/recommender_system.md

 Trainer runs in a separate container to keep the Recommender system's response fast.

 It checks a database containing items representing training requests and once there are new requests, it starts training the corresponding prediction model.

+It also schedules models for training based on signals sent from [Model manager](#model-manager), the Python object inside the Recommender system's server takes care of this in order to keep this functionality inside single object.

 # Dockerization